Permissions

 💡 'Groups' were previously known as 'organizations' or 'orgs'.

-Within an application, you can create groups.
-Groups must have unique ids within an application.
+Within a project, you can create groups.
+Groups must have unique ids within a project.
 Users can be added to or removed from groups.
 A user can be a member of as many groups as you like.

 A thread belongs to a single group, and therefore threads can only be seen by whichever users are in that group.
 Resources which belong to thread, such as messages and attachments, are accordingly only visible to the same group.